FirasGit/medicaldiffusion/README.md

 ![alt text](assets/main.png)

-## Datasets
-In order to train on the datasets used in our paper, first download the corresponding from their respective website.
-Note - For this dataset, we cropped and resampled the images to

 ## Training
 In order to run our model, we suggest you create a virtual environment ```conda create -n medicaldiffusion python=3.8``` and activate it with ```conda activate medicaldiffusion```.
 Subsequently, download and install the required libraries by running ```pip install -r requirements.txt```